Stairs. Entry group. Materials. Doors. Locks. Design

 The negative aspects of synthetic insulation are associated with its washing:

-• Wash gradually adversely affects the fibers of the filler.
-They are destroyed, which leads to a deterioration in the appearance of the product.
+• Wash gradually has an adverse effect on the filler fibers.
+They are destroyed, which leads to deterioration in the appearance of the product.

-• During washing, the synthetic winterizer may stray into a lump.
+• During washing, the padding polyester may clump into a lump.

-Which jacket is better to choose: down or synthetic winterizer
+Which jacket is better to choose: down or padding?

-Knowing what qualities they have various materials let's see how these qualities are manifested in finished product.
-This will help you decide what is better to choose, clothes on synthetic winterizer or on natural fluff.
+Finding out what qualities they have various materials, let's see how these qualities manifest themselves in finished product.
+This will help you decide what is better to choose, clothes made with padding polyester or with natural down.

 Down jackets filled with natural down

-The main thing advantage down jackets - reliable protection by cold.
+Main advantage down jackets - reliable protection by cold.
 Natural down makes the jacket light and very warm.
-Down jackets with eiderdown, goose or duck down are best purchased for residents of the northern regions, where constant low temperatures are observed in winter.
+Down jackets with eider, goose or duck down are best purchased by residents of northern regions where constant low temperatures are observed in winter.

-In temperate latitudes, down jackets may also be needed for people who spend a long time outdoors.
+In temperate latitudes, down jackets may also be needed by people who spend long periods of time outdoors.

 However, these products have several shortcomings.
-The main ones are the high price and complexity of care.
+The main ones are the high price and difficulty of care.

 Important!
-Professional dry cleaning instead of self-washing at home will preserve the quality look and extend the life of the down jacket.
+Professional dry cleaning instead of washing it yourself at home will preserve the quality appearance and extend the life of the down jacket.

-advantage synthetic winterizer material becomes practicality and functionality, affordable price.
-Winter things with insulation made of synthetic fibers also retain heat well.
+Advantage synthetic padding material becomes practical and functional, affordable price.
+Winter clothes with synthetic fiber insulation also retain heat well.
 Their lightness and water resistance make the products most convenient for active people who do not change their lifestyle even in winter.
-Jackets on synthetic winterizer provide comfort during long walks, sports, outdoor games.
+Padded jackets provide comfort during long walks, sports, and outdoor games.

-Another advantage of artificial content is ease of maintenance.
+Another advantage of artificial contents is ease of care.
 You can wash these jackets yourself.

-Flaws winter jackets on a synthetic winterizer are also associated with the care of the product.
-The synthetic winterizer, which tends to stray when wet and washed, will make you work hard to return products that do not have stitching to their previous appearance.
+Flaws winter jackets with synthetic padding are also related to the care of the product.
+Sintepon, which tends to bunch up when wet and washed, will force you to work hard to return products that do not have quilting to their former appearance.

 Important!
-So that the insulation does not crumple during washing, you need to place tennis balls in the drum of the washing machine along with the jacket.
+To prevent the insulation from crumpling during washing, you need to place tennis balls in the drum of the washing machine along with the jacket.

 What to look for when choosing a winter jacket

-Knowledge of properties and features different materials help you decide which jacket to buy.
+Knowledge of properties and features different materials will help you decide which jacket to buy.

-But the choice of a particular product will require attention to the thing, because no filler will save a poor quality jacket.
+But choosing a specific product will require attention to the item, because no filler can save a low-quality jacket.

-• Carefully study the label, ask the seller about the insulation, how to care for the product.
+• Carefully study the label, ask the seller about the insulation and how to care for the product.

-• Carefully consider the jacket, pay attention to its weight: the real quality of the jacket does not make it heavy.
+• Examine the jacket carefully, pay attention to its weight: the true quality of the jacket does not make it heavy.

-• Take Special attention filler.
-See how evenly it is distributed throughout the thing, whether there is a stitching that secures the material.
+• Please pay attention Special attention filler.
+See how evenly it is distributed throughout the item, and whether there is quilting to secure the material.

-• Do not forget to study the quality of all seams and fittings fastening.
-Crooked stitching, sticking out threads are never found in serious brands, but are not uncommon for fakes, which should have a low cost.
+• Don’t forget to examine the quality of all seams and fastening of fittings.
+Crooked stitching and protruding threads are never found with serious brands, but they are not uncommon for fakes that should have a low cost.

-The choice of a winter jacket is a serious matter, it depends not only appearance but also human health.
+Choosing a winter jacket is a serious matter, it depends not only appearance, but also human health.

-The women's clothing store presents down jackets, short coats and coats with different insulation, so you involuntarily wonder what filler to choose winter jacket so as not to freeze in it cold?
-Important indicator the ability of a down jacket to retain heat is a filler.
+In the shop women's clothing There are down jackets, short coats and coats with different insulation, so you can’t help but wonder what filling to choose for a winter down jacket so as not to freeze in the cold?
+Important indicator The ability of a down jacket to retain heat is the filler.
 The durability of the product and the preservation of its original properties even after a couple of seasons of wear depend on the quality and properties of the insulation.

-On sale you can find one- or two-layer fashionable down jackets different style.
-For the Russian winter, two-layer jackets are more suitable, and for European and southern regions, a single-layer jacket is quite suitable, it can withstand temperatures up to minus 12 degrees, and there is no lower.
+You can find one- or two-layer fashionable down jackets on sale different styles.
+For the Russian winter, two-layer jackets are more suitable, but for European and southern regions a single-layer jacket is quite suitable; it can withstand temperatures down to minus 12 degrees, and there it doesn’t get any lower.

-Before proceeding with the choice of a down jacket for the winter, in accordance with, let's deal with its filling and study the entire list of contenders for filling a winter jacket.
-So, manufacturers choose artificial synthetic fibers and natural materials as a filler.
+Before we start choosing a down jacket for the winter, in accordance with, let's look at its filling and study the entire list of candidates for filling a winter jacket.
+So, manufacturers choose artificial synthetic fibers and natural materials as fillers.

-Natural ones have been a priority for a long time, as they kept heat well, but they require complex care and the creation of special conditions for washing.
-New-fashioned synthetic ones are slightly inferior in terms of heat-shielding properties, and some even surpass natural heaters.
-The main advantages of synthetic insulation include ease of care and hypoallergenicity.
+Natural ones have been a priority for a long time, as they retain heat well, but they require complex care and the creation of special conditions for washing.
+New-fashioned synthetic ones are slightly inferior in heat-protective properties and some even surpass natural insulation materials.
+The main advantages of synthetic insulation include ease of maintenance and hypoallergenicity.

 Each type of filler has its own characteristics and features.
-Want to figure out which filler is the best?
-Let's explore the qualities and properties of each of them.
+Do you want to figure out which filler is the best?
+Let's study the qualities and properties of each of them.

-What is the best filler for a down jacket: types and descriptions of materials
+What is the best filling for a down jacket: types and descriptions of materials

 Consider all natural fillers

-Fluff.
-It can be duck, swan, eider down.
-Jacket stuffed with it proper care will last over 10 years.
-Thanks to this filler, jackets stuffed with down got their name "down jacket".
-Advantages of the material: high heat-saving capacity, lightness, softness and durability.
+Pooh.
+It can be duck, swan, or eider down.
+A jacket stuffed with it proper care will last more than 10 years.
+Thanks to this filling, jackets stuffed with down got their name “down jacket”.
+Advantages of the material: high heat-saving ability, lightness, softness and durability.

-The photo shows a natural filler for a women's down jacket down
+The photo shows natural down filling for women's down jackets

-As for the shortcomings, we will refer to them high cost the final product (although it is formed not only due to the filler, but also depends on the coating fabric, style and brand).
-For the care and washing of a down jacket based on down, special conditions.
-Sensitive people also note the appearance allergic reactions while wearing.
+As for the shortcomings, we include them high cost of the final product (although it is formed not only by the filler, but also depends on the covering fabric, style and brand).
+To care for and wash a down-based down jacket, you need: special conditions.
+Sensitive people also notice the appearance allergic reactions while wearing.

-Among all the downs, the most expensive and warmest is eider fluff.
-It is used for warming products for women living in harsh climates.
-Jackets with eider down are suitable for outings, long walks in the fresh air.
+Among all downs, the most expensive and warmest is eider fluff.
+It is used to insulate products for women living in harsh climates.
+Jackets with eider down are suitable for country outings and long walks in the fresh air.

 Goose and duck down the most common option.
-Recently, it has often been blended with synthetic fibers to keep the cost down.
-In principle, this has little effect on the heat-saving abilities of products.
-And judging by the reviews, women's down jackets with duck and goose down mixed with artificial fibers are easier to wash and retain their properties after manipulation in an automatic machine.
+Recently, it is often mixed with synthetic fibers to reduce cost.
+In principle, this has little effect on the heat-saving capabilities of products.
+And judging by the reviews, women's down jackets with duck and goose down mixed with artificial fibers are easier to wash and retain their properties after being manipulated in a washing machine.

-Feather + down.
-A fairly common filling for women's down jackets and coats.
-On the one hand, the pen reduces the cost of the product, and on the other hand, it creates a certain basis for volume.
-On the personal experience I will say that a down jacket with a feather can be washed at home.
+Feather+down.
+Quite a common filling for women's down jackets and coats.
+The feather, on the one hand, reduces the cost of the product, and on the other hand, creates a certain basis for volume.
+On personal experience I will say that a down jacket with a feather can be washed at home.

-For information: P uh is usually denoted on the manufacturer's labels with the word "down".
-Inscription "feather" means a mixed type of feather with down.
-Word "Intelligentdown" indicates that a combination of down and synthetic filling is used here.
-Want to know how to choose good down jacket female by filler, you will have to learn these characteristics by heart.
-In addition to these inscriptions, the label may contain the designation "Cotton" or "polyester."
-This means that cotton, batting or synthetic winterizer was used for filling.
+For information: P uh is usually denoted on the manufacturer’s labels with the word “down".
+Inscription "feather" means a mixed type of feather and down.
+Word "Intelligentdown" indicates that a combination of down and synthetic fill is used.
+Do you want to know how to choose good down jacket feminine in content, you will have to learn these characteristics by heart.
+In addition to these inscriptions, the label may contain the designation “Cotton" or "polyester".
+This means that cotton wool, batting or padding polyester was used for filling.

-The label also indicates the ratio of down component to feather (fraction on the label).
+The label also indicates the ratio of down to feather content (fraction on the label).
 70/30 or 80/20.
-Usually the first digit is the percentage of the pen.
+Usually the first number is the percentage of the pen.
 Check the percentage before buying a down jacket.
-Normal - 70-80%.
-It is with this indicator of fluff that the product will be adapted to the harsh climate and cold winter.
+Normal is 70-80%.
+It is with this level of fluff that the product will be adapted to harsh climates and cold winters.

-Looking ahead a little, I’ll tell you how to determine how to determine a synthetic winterizer or fluff is in a down jacket.
-To do this, squeeze the filler through the fabric with two fingers, and rub it between your fingers.
-At the synthetic winterizer, holofiber and other artificial filler, a creak will be heard, it will seem to slide between the fingers.
-The fluff does not make such a sound, and if the filler is created in a combination of fluff and feather, then between your fingers you will feel thin feather rods, they are quite noticeable to the touch.
+Looking ahead a little, I’ll tell you how to determine how to determine whether padding polyester or down is in a down jacket.
+To do this, squeeze the filler through the fabric with two fingers and rub it between your fingers.
+With synthetic padding polyester, holofiber and other artificial filler, you will hear a squeaking sound and it will seem to slide between your fingers.
+Down does not make such a sound, but if the filler is created in a combination of down and feather, then between your fingers you will feel thin feather rods; they are quite noticeable to the touch.

 Wool.

-it natural material for filling jackets.
-They are conditionally called a down jacket, since there is no down in them.
-Winter Jacket or a short coat stuffed with wool perfectly retains heat and is inexpensive.
-Often sheep or camel wool is used for filling.
+This natural material for filling jackets.
+They are called down jackets conventionally, since they do not contain down.
+Winter Jacket or a short coat stuffed with wool retains heat perfectly and is inexpensive.
+Sheep or camel wool is often used for filling.

 Disadvantages: the final product is heavy and shrinks when washed.
 Also causes allergic reactions.
-Recently, manufacturers have been practicing a mixed type of filling for down jackets, these are wool and synthetic fibers.
-Thanks to this combination, such jackets lend themselves well to washing at home in automatic washing machines.
+Recently, manufacturers have been using a mixture of filling down jackets, using wool and synthetic fibers.
+Thanks to this combination, such jackets can be easily washed at home in automatic washing machines.

 Artificial fillers: advantages and disadvantages for down jackets

 Sintepon .
 Popular and most cheap material for down jackets and coats.
-Lately he's been pushed back modern views fillers and was rarely used for stuffing clothes.
+Lately he has been pushed out modern views fillers and it was rarely used for stuffing clothes.
 Advantages:

 • retains heat well;